DSD-DBS/capella-collab-manager/docs/docs/user/tools/capella/working-with-git.md

     1. Redo your work.
 We recommend using a new session for that.
     1. Open a service request or contact the operations team in order to try to get your changes merged manually.

+In order to publish your changes and to share them with your team click:
+"Commit and Push" (1).
+If you have not configured that before you are now asked to "Configure upstream for push and pull" and the selected default of "Merge" can just be kept.
+You might now be asked to enter a user and a password for the remote repository in order to push your changes there.
+Having done that you can click "Push".

+Now your changes are saved at the remote repository where they are not lost and your collegues can see them.